Shinseiki Pear Tree

 Fertilizing Pear Trees – How to Feed a Pear Tree

-Fertilize your Shinseiki pear tree with organic fruit tree fertilizer.
+Fertilize your Shinseiki Pear tree with organic fruit tree fertilizer.
 Use bone meal and humus based conditioners in the Winter.
 The low nitrogen, but higher phosphorus and potassium fertilizer with 1-2-2 or 1-4-4 NPK ratio will promote Spring blossoms and fruit development.

 Apply higher nitrogen fertilizers such as steer manure and blood meal or feeds where the NPK ratio is 2-1-1 or 3-1-2 in early Spring for good growth through the Summer.
 Do not fertilize in the Fall, since we do not want to push growth during this time.
 Growth during the Fall would be weak and lanky.
 Use high quality trusted materials so the contents are known.
-If using compost, apply it sparsely during the early Spring while the whether is cool.
+If using compost, apply it sparsely during the early Spring while the weather is cool.